 - 1) the character of the work is altered materially in kind or nature from that involved or included in the original proposed construction or, - 2) the quantity of a major item of work, as defined in Subsection 101.03, increases above 125 percent or decreases below 75 percent of the original Contract quantity.
-The Department will allow an adjustment in cost only for the quantity in excess of 125 percent of the original Contract quantity, or in case of a decrease below 75 percent, to the actual amount of work performed, or - the quantity of a minor item increases above 200 percent of the original Contract quantity.
+The Department will allow an adjustment in cost only for the quantity in excess of 125 percent of the original Contract quantity, or in case of a decrease below 75 percent, to the actual amount of work performed.